Quantifying the Internal Validity of Weighted Estimands: Introduction

 \section{Introduction}

-Estimating average treatment effects is an important goal in many areas of empirical research.
-Applied researchers usually believe that treatment effects are heterogeneous, which means that they vary across units.
-Yet, many researchers also favor using well-established estimation methods that were not originally designed with treatment effect heterogeneity in mind.
-These methods may be chosen because of their computational simplicity, comparability across studies, effectiveness at incorporating high-dimensional covariates, and other reasons.
-In turn, these methods often lead to estimands that can be represented as weighted averages of the underlying treatment effects of interest.
+Estimating average treatment effects is a central goal in many areas of empirical research.
+Even though applied researchers usually believe that treatment effects are heterogeneous, they often favor well-established estimation methods that were not designed with treatment effect heterogeneity in mind.
+In many cases, these methods lead to estimands that can be represented as weighted averages of the underlying treatment effects of interest.
+The econometrics literature has highlighted the problems that arise when some of these weights are negative.
+In this paper, we build a framework to study a different problem that is often overlooked: What happens when these weights are nonuniform, even if they are nonnegative?
+Uniform, or constant, weights imply that the resulting estimand is equal to the average treatment effect for all units under consideration.
+By contrast, we show that nonuniform weights can sharply limit the internal validity of an estimand, defined as the size of the largest subpopulation whose average treatment effect is equal to the estimand.
+We develop diagnostic tools to quantify this loss of internal validity in a given application.

-For example, consider a scenario where unconfoundedness holds given covariates $X$.
-Let treatment $D$ be binary, $(Y(1),Y(0))$ be potential outcomes, and let $\tau_0(X) = \E[Y(1) - Y(0)\mid X]$ be the conditional average treatment effect, or CATE, for covariate value $X$.
-Following \cite{Angrist1998}, if we additionally assume that $\P(D=1 \mid X)$ is linear in $X$, the population regression of $Y$ on a constant, treatment $D$, and covariates $X$ yields a coefficient on $D$ that can be written as
+To illustrate this problem, consider a scenario in which unconfoundedness holds given covariates $X$.
+Let treatment $D$ be binary, let $(Y(1),Y(0))$ be potential outcomes, and let $\tau_0(X) \coloneqq \E[Y(1) - Y(0)\mid X]$ be the conditional average treatment effect (CATE)\@.
+Suppose the researcher is interested in the average treatment effect (ATE), defined as $\E[Y(1) - Y(0)]$.
+Many estimators are consistent for the ATE\@.
+Yet, in practice, it is common to estimate a linear regression of $Y$ on $D$ and $X$\@.
+Following \cite{Angrist1998}, if we also assume that $\P(D=1 \mid X)$ is linear in $X$, the resulting ordinary least squares (OLS) estimand is equal to

-a weighted average of CATEs with nonnegative weights that integrate to 1.
-This parameter will be equal to the average treatment effect, $\E[Y(1) - Y(0)]$, if and only if $\var(D\mid X)$ and $\tau_0(X)$ are uncorrelated.
+a weighted average of CATEs that generally differs from the ATE\@.
+The underlying weights, $\var(D \mid X)/\E[\var(D \mid X)]$, are nonnegative.
+This is encouraging because negative weights may lead the resulting estimand to have the opposite sign from all the CATEs.\footnote{Such an estimand is not \textit{weakly causal}, following the terminology of \cite{BlandholBonneyMogstadTorgovitsky2026}.} We further show that, under unrestricted treatment effect heterogeneity, nonnegativity is necessary and sufficient for a weighted estimand to correspond to the average treatment effect for some subpopulation.
+At the same time, the weights in equation \eqref{eq:OLS_estimand} need not be uniform, and the largest such subpopulation may be small and nonrepresentative.
+Whether it is small, however, depends on the data-generating process: it may instead be large or even coincide with the entire population.
+Our primary aim is thus to quantify the size of this implicit subpopulation, so that applied researchers can distinguish between these possibilities.

-In this paper we are concerned with a general class of \emph{weighted estimands} that can be expressed as follows:
+More generally, in this paper we study a broad class of \emph{weighted estimands} that can be expressed as follows: